How to Finally Modernize a DevOps Toolchain: Infrastructure as Code

 The hours are realistic for many enterprises, but will vary widely depending on the culture and politics of your organization.
 Meetings tend to consume the most hours, and these estimates assume you have a small implementation team (1-3 people) interacting with your key server personnel (2-4 people).

 So follow along and discover a well thought out approach to implement the latest DevOps addition; Infrastructure as Code.

 Decision making time

 You always have to start somewhere, so lets get this incremental train rolling.

 The initial server role shouldn’t be technically overwhelming from a configuration standpoint, while at the same time it shouldn’t be considered low priority (otherwise, the value of Infrastructure As Code won’t be visible), nor should it be the flagship server (too much perceived change at once).
-And most importantly, both your development and operations team responsible for the server role should buy-in and understand the importance of DevOps.
+And most importantly, both your development and operations teams responsible for the server role should buy-in and understand the importance of DevOps.

 Server Roles: Defined

-Server Roles help define common configuration between servers.
-They model the real-world overlap of servers, and provide the visualization necessary to easily understand your infrastructure.
-Server Roles facilitate the flexibility needed to address the complexities that modern infrastructure automation poses.
+Server roles help define common configuration between servers.
+They model the real-world overlap of servers and provide the visualization necessary to easily understand your infrastructure.
+Server roles facilitate the flexibility needed to address the complexities that modern infrastructure automation poses.